 - Other conditions.

-Side Effects & SafetySome butterbur products may contain pyrrolizidine alkaloids (PAs), and that's the major safety concern.
+Some butterbur products may contain PAs, and that's the major safety concern.
 PAs can damage the liver, lungs, and blood circulation, and possibly cause cancer.
-Butterbur products that contain pyrrolizidine alkaloids (PAs) are UNSAFE when taken by mouth or applied to broken skin.
-Broken skin allows chemicals to be absorbed into the body.
+Butterbur products that contain PAs are LIKELY UNSAFE.
 Do not use butterbur products unless they are certified and labeled as free of PAs.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Taking butterbur by mouth is LIKELY UNSAFE.
+Pregnancy and breast-feeding: Taking butterbur by mouth is LIKELY UNSAFE while pregnant or breast-feeding.
 Butterbur preparations containing pyrrolizidine alkaloids (PAs) might cause birth defects and liver damage.
 Not enough is known about the safety of using butterbur products that do not contain PAs during pregnancy or breast-feeding.
 Don't use it.

 Allergy to ragweed and related plants: Butterbur may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before taking butterbur.

 Liver disease: There is some concern that butterbur might make liver disease worse.
 Don't take it.

 Medications that increase break down of other medications by the liver (Cytochrome P450 3A4 (CYP3A4) inducers) interacts with BUTTERBUR